Table of contents

 Combine the Wet Ingredients

-In a separate bowl, whisk together the buttermilk, egg, and melted bacon drippings or butter.
+Whisk together the buttermilk, egg, and melted bacon drippings or butter in a separate bowl.
 If you don’t have bacon drippings, melted butter or vegetable oil works just as pleasantly.

 Make the batter

-Slowly add the wet elements to the dry ingredients.
-Use a spatula to softly blend until the whole lot is simply combined.
-The batter ought to be barely thick, however pourable.
-Be cautious now not to overmix—it’s ok if it’s a bit lumpy.
+Slowly add the wet ingredients to the dry ingredients.
+Use a spatula to blend gently until the mixture is combined.
+The batter should be barely thick but pourable.
+Be careful not to overmix; it’s okay if it’s lumpy.

 Heat the Skillet

-Carefully do away with the preheated skillet from the oven (use oven mitts—it’s warm!).
+Carefully remove the preheated skillet from the oven (use oven mitts—it’s warm!).
 Add a tablespoon of bacon drippings or butter to the skillet and swirl it around to coat the bottom and sides.

 Pour and Bake

 Pour the batter into the hot skillet.
-You should listen for a fulfilling sizzle—that’s the sound of crispy edges forming!
-Smooth the top with a spatula if wished, then pop it back into the oven.
-Bake for 20–25 minutes, or until the top is golden brown and a toothpick inserted inside the middle comes out smooth.
+Listen for a satisfying sizzle—crispy edges forming!
+If you wish, smooth the top with a spatula, then pop it back into the oven.
+Bake for 20–25 minutes, until the top is golden brown and the toothpick inserted inside the middle comes out smooth.

 Cool and Serve

-Let the cornbread cool for about five to 10 mins before cutting.
+Let the Cornbread cool for about five to 10 minutes before cutting.
 Serve it warm with a pat of butter, a drizzle of honey, or alongside your favorite Southern dishes.

 Even the most effective recipes can go wrong without some beneficial tips.
-Here’s a way to make certain your cornbread is a success:
+Here’s a way to make sure your Cornbread is a success:

 Preheat the Skillet: A warm skillet is the name of the game for crispy edges.
 Don’t bypass this step!